-Establishing detainee's motivation for engaging in a food and/or fluid refusal protest
+Establishing detained individual's motivation for engaging in a food and/or fluid refusal protest

-In all cases the Home Office IRC team must speak to the detainee at the point of notification by healthcare and in the presence of a second member of Immigration Enforcement staff to establish, if possible, the reason for the refusal and explain the impact this will have on the individual's case management, using the interview record (Form D), including that continued food and fluid refusal:

-- will not lead to the progress of the detainee's immigration or asylum case being halted or delayed - will not lead to removal directions being deferred - is, in fact, likely to lead to the detainee's case and/or removal being expedited - will not lead to permission to stay in the UK - · will not lead to release from detention

-It is important that this information is provided in a form that the detainee can understand.
+- 45. In all cases the local DET team must speak to the detained individual at the point of notification by healthcare and in the presence of a second member of Immigration Enforcement staff to establish, if possible, the reason for the refusal and explain the impact this will have on the individual's case management, using the interview record (Form D), including that continued food and fluid refusal: - will not lead to the progress of the detained individual's immigration or asylum case being halted or delayed - · will not lead to removal directions being deferred - will not lead to permission to stay in the UK - will not lead to release from detention - 46.
+It is important that this information is provided in a form that the detained individual can understand.
 This may involve using an interpreter and every effort must be made to expedite this.
-Should the detainee wish to use a fellow detainee to interpret then this would be acceptable.

-The interview must be followed up by the service of letter using the letter template (Form E), signed by both members of staff who spoke to the detainee to try and establish their motives for engaging in the refusal protest.
-Direct communication with the detainee must take place on a regular basis dependent on the stage of the food and/or fluid refusal or as circumstances change.
-All interactions with the detainee, including observations of behaviour and physical appearance, and conversations must be recorded on CID by the Home Office IRC team and any original documents produced must be kept on the local file, copied if requested to the caseworker and forwarded to the Home Office file at case closure.

-A detainee who is refusing food and/or fluids may be using this as a way of pursuing a grievance about the way in which their case is being handled, their conditions of detention or other matters.
-It is for the Home Office Immigration Enforcement manager at the IRC to establish whether there is a grievance and what this may be.
-They must ensure that the detainee is supported in pursuing a grievance through all legitimate channels (such as the established complaints process as set out in the relevant Detention Services Order on complaints handling, legal representatives, the centre manager or the relevant Independent Monitoring Board).
-Detainees using food and/or fluid refusal as a means of protest may be prepared to eat and drink once they have access to an alternative means of pursuing a grievance.
-The Home Office Immigration Enforcement manager must check regularly that the detainee's grievance or concern is being pursued.
+Should the detained individual wish to use a fellow detained individual to interpret then this would be acceptable. - 47.
+The interview must be conducted by DET staff and followed up by the service of letter using the letter template (Form E), signed by both members of staff who spoke to the detained individual to try and establish their motives for engaging in the refusal protest.
+Direct communication with the detained individual must take place on a regular basis dependent on the stage of the food and/or fluid refusal or as circumstances change.
+All interactions with the detained individual, including observations of behaviour and physical appearance, and conversations must be recorded on CID, and updated on the daily return of Form A2 by the DET team.
+Any original documents produced must be kept on the local file, copied if requested to the caseworker and forwarded to the Home Office file at case closure. - 48.
+A detained individual who is refusing food and/or fluids may be using this as a way of pursuing a grievance about the way in which their case is being handled, their conditions of detention or other matters.
+It is for the DET team at the IRC to establish whether there is a grievance and what this may be.
+They must ensure that the detained individual is supported in pursuing a grievance through all legitimate channels (such as the established complaints process as set out in the relevant Detention Services Order on complaints handling, legal representatives, the centre manager or the relevant Independent Monitoring Board).
+Detained individuals using food and/or fluid refusal as a means of protest may be prepared to eat and drink once they have access to an alternative means of pursuing a grievance.
+The local DET manager must check regularly that the detained individual's grievance or concern is being pursued.